era/arigato/README.md

 # Arigato
-A toy programming language compiled to WebAssembly made while live streaming.
+A toy programming language targetting the WebAssembly VM made while live streaming.

 ![a cat which is the logo of the language](./docs/assets/imgs/logo.png)